Could your Rent-to-Own Store Send You to Jail?

 In the scenarios above, the rent-to-own customer either buys an overpriced item over time or rents that item at an inflated weekly, bi-weekly, or monthly price and ultimately loses it after missing a payment.
 Those outcomes range from very expensive and less than perfect to pretty awful.
 But, we’ve only scratched the surface of the possible consequences of a rent-to-own agreement gone bad.

-Recently, the National Consumer Law Center (NCLC) published a report on the criminalization of breach of rent-to-own contracts.
-In most U.S. states, including Alabama, Mississippi and Tennessee, because the store retains ownership until the contract is paid in full, a missed payment coupled with failure to promptly return the item is classified as theft of rental property.
+In 2019, the National Consumer Law Center (NCLC) published a report on the criminalization of breach of rent-to-own contracts.
+In most U.S. states, including Alabama and Mississippi, because the store retains ownership until the contract is paid in full, a missed payment coupled with failure to return the item after the required notice can be treated as theft of rental property.

 In particular, the Alabama Criminal Code §13A-8-140 makes it a crime to enter into a rental contract and obtain the property “with the intent, knowledge or expectation that he will not perform the terms, covenants and agreements of the lessee provided in such rental contract.”